-When making portraits, Expressionist artists tried to express meaning or emotional experience rather than physical reality.
-The artists manipulated their subjects’ appearance to express what cannot be easily seen.
-In other words, Expressionist artists, primarily working in Germany and Austria during the 1910s and 1920s and still reeling from the carnage of World War I, were less interested in accurately depicting their subject’s facial features than in capturing their psychological state.
-They used formal devices such as distortion, non-realistic colors, and unusual settings to help to achieve this.
+When making portraits and self-portraits, Expressionist artists sought to communicate meaning or emotional experience more than to create a faithful likeness of themselves or their sitters.
+Primarily working in Germany and Austria during the 1910s and 1920s, and still reeling from the carnage of World War I, they were interested in capturing their subjects’ psychological states.
+They used formal methods such as distortion, non-naturalistic colors, and unusual settings to help to achieve this.

 Questions & Activities

 Consider the self-portraits by Oskar Kokoschka and Käthe Kollwitz.
 In your view, which artist is portrayed more sympathetically?
 Why might this be?

 Reflect.
 Summarize your thoughts in a one-paragraph essay.

 Many Expressionist portraits featured hands prominently.
 Käthe Kollwitz was famous for her figures’ large, strong hands, and many of Kokoschka’s figures have their hands in the air.
 Gestures communicate specific feelings or messages, often with hands.
 Some gestures can be ambiguous, leading people to interpret them differently.